scottfully/meme-generator-react/README.md

 ## 🙏 Acknowledgments

-- Adapted from the example Scrimba React course.
+- Adapted from the example Scrimba React course
+  + Refactored code to use components, config files, default memes and more...
   + Added download button
-  + Refactored code to use components, config files, default memes and more...
 - Thanks to [ImgFlip](https://imgflip.com/) for providing the meme API
 - Inspired by the classic meme generator format